flitbit/diff/Readme.md

-# diff
+# deep-diff

-**diff** is a javascript/node.js module providing utility methods for working with the structural differences between objects.
+**deep-diff** is a javascript/node.js module providing utility functions for working with the structural differences between objects.

 ## Features